About Student Counseling & Psychological Services Staff

 Mary Catherine Turner

-ME.d., College of Veterinary Medicine Embedded Clinician, Licensed Professional Counselor
+M.Ed., College of Veterinary Medicine Embedded Clinician, Licensed Professional Counselor

 Mary Catherine graduated from Auburn University with a Master’s degree in Clinical Mental Health Counseling and is a Licensed Professional Counselor.
 Mary Catherine is the Embedded Counselor at Auburn University College of Veterinary Medicine.
 Mary Catherine provides individual counseling to veterinary students, residents, interns, and graduate students, as well as providing consultation and resources as needed with faculty and staff.
 Mary Catherine’s clinical interests include, transition, anxiety, interpersonal relationships, and compassion fatigue.
 Mary Catherine’s goal is to provide veterinary students with a supportive environment to share their concerns and learn to manage them effectively, while simultaneously becoming a healthy and successful veterinarian.
 Outside of work Mary Catherine enjoys Lake Martin, spending time with family and friends, and finding the best deals at Dirt Cheap and thrift stores.

-Doctoral Practicum Clinicians
+Practicum Student Clinicians

 The Center